Bruno07/tinymce-iconfonts/README.md

 This plugin does a few things:

 1. Prevents TinyMCE from converting `<i>` icons into `<em>` elements
-2. Prevents TinyMCE from removing empty font icons
+2. Prevents TinyMCE from removing empty icons
-3. Makes font icons selectable so you can copy/paste/delete them easier
+3. Makes icons selectable so you can copy/paste/delete them easier
-4. Let's you configure the CSS selector used to identify font icons
+4. Let's you configure the CSS selector used to identify icon font elements

-You can configure the plugin to target certain CSS selectors using the `iconfonts_selector` init property.

-NOTE: This plugin __does not__ provide a UI, and choosing different icons from a UI is outside the scope of this plugin.
+NOTE: This plugin is designed to allow icon font elements to exist in the TinyMCE editor.
+It It does not facilitate inserting or changing icons through a UI.
+Such features are outside the scope of this plugin.

 ## Standard Usage